vaguecoder/Amazon-Scraper-Collector/README.md

 Product details scraped and stored in database with ID: 5fc40bdc092ea8b4c0c2c094
 ```
-There can be 3 types of output for this call:
+There can be 3 possible types of output for this:
 1. New Record: This inserts the data and returns the ID.
 1. Existing Record: This confirms on existance of record.
 1. Existing Record but updated data on Amazon page: This confirms on existance, updates the record in database and confirms that too.